 Many pastors I know don’t run a tight ship, calendar-wise.
 They have a few occurrences on it but most of their work time is “implied” and not noted.
 You will be surprised if you get up one morning and you’ve got a flat tire that takes 3 hours to change.
 You cannot expect the passing of a church member on that specific week.
 You’re inexcusable when you forget to plan that your Easter or Christmas weeks will be busier or when your habitual first Monday of the month is ALWAYS crazy.

 Here are some easy solutions.
-Note down the yearly calendar events that will keep you busier, like holidays, serve weekends, back from vacation, back-to-school projects, conferences, and so on.
-Make sure you note them in your calendar, whether it’s virtual or not.
+Note down the yearly calendar events that will keep you busier, like holidays, serve weekends, back from vacation, back-to-school projects, conferences, etc. Make sure you note them in your calendar, whether virtual or not.

 Each month, write down your monthly calendar events like board meetings, special prayer nights, and Next Step dinners.
 These will start filling your calendar and will add occurrences to it.
 You’ll discover if you have any evenings available (or not!) for a church member’s invitation for dinner.

-Here’s the thing, your calendar won’t lie to you.
+Here’s the thing: your calendar won’t lie to you.
 It will be honest with you.
-And you very well know honesty is the best policy.
+And you know that honesty is the best policy.

-You can start doing many of these suggestions today.
+You can start making many of these suggestions today.
 Don’t wait.
 Remember, time won’t be waiting for you!
-Instead of letting your schedule rule, you begin ruling your own schedule.
+Instead of letting your schedule rule, you begin ruling your schedule.
 You’ll be surprised at how much you can do with some healthy time management skills.